Parsing current data stacks is like playing the longest-lasting game of Jenga.

 Data mesh unwinds the intricate, delicate, complicated web of monolithic architectures to get the right data to the right people at the right time.

 Stakeholders are included in the process, injecting trust, accountability, and accuracy into data engineering workflows.
 Publicly available data products enable enterprises to operate with higher velocity and efficiency.
-Finally, and perhaps most importantly, data mesh ensures that the value of data is captured and used to drive the business forward.
+Finally, and perhaps most importantly, data mesh implementation ensures that the value of data is captured and used to drive the business forward.

 Additional Reading and Resources